hallee/simple-haptics/README.md

 # Simple Haptics

-Simple Haptics is simplified wrapper for [`Core Haptics`](https://developer.apple.com/documentation/corehaptics) to make integration with SwiftUI projects dead-simple.
+Simple Haptics is a convenience wrapper for [`Core Haptics`](https://developer.apple.com/documentation/corehaptics) to make it easier to fire transient haptic taps, similar to `UIFeedbackGenerator`.

 ## Usage